Dean of the College of Education

-Ph.D., Curriculum and Instruction, specialization in elementary education and specialization in mathematics, University of South Florida
+Ph.D., Curriculum and Instruction, specialization in Literacy, Southern Illinois University at Carbondale

-Dr. Tricia Hunsader is the Provost and Vice President of Academic Affairs and Dean of the College of Education.
-Dr. Hunsader will also serve as professor of education.
+Dr. Miriam Stroder is the Dean of the College of Education.
+Dr. Stroder also servers as professor of education.

 “I have worked closely with Dr. Stroder since she arrived at Tusculum and have seen firsthand her contribution to the quality of the College of Education,” Dr. Hunsader, Provost and VPAA, said.

 “Her enthusiasm to pursue new opportunities that have expanded her knowledge and supported our mission have further positioned her as an effective leader who will keep the College of Education on the cutting edge.
 Our College of Education will continue to excel.”Dr. Stroder earned a Bachelor of Science in Elementary Education from the University of Arkansas at Little Rock, a Master of Arts in Education with an endorsement in Reading and Writing from Western Kentucky University, and a Ph.D. in Curriculum and Instruction with a specialization in Literacy from Southern Illinois University at Carbondale.

 Dr. Stroder came to Tusculum University from Asbury University in Wilmore, Kentucky where she taught undergraduate and graduate synchronous literacy courses in the College of Education.
 She also participated in College of Education’s spring 2015 National Council for Accreditation of Teacher Education (NCATE) Legacy accreditation.Prior to her career in higher education, she taught elementary, middle, high school and SPED in several states around the country.